wagdav/thewagner.net/content/2025-01-15-Six-months-of-cdk.markdown

 * Token[xxx], Object values may slip in the rendered CloudFormation
 * The Construct hierarchy is visible in the UI
 * Default update policy is create-before-destroy: when you move constructs provisioning may fail.
 * Changing infrastructure code is hard.
+Create-before-destroy behavior is the default, but I don't know how to change this.

 Avoid: